 -For DJI Spark users and Mavic Pro (Mavic Air people too) who use their phone to control their model, my advice would be NOT to even try it.
 Use a remote, as the signal will be much stronger.
 Even with a cell phone’s reduced signal range, it’s still tougher to fly with the phone than with a remote.

 Think of an auto pilot system turned off and you being forced to control everything yourself without help, that’s atti mode in a nutshell.
+And speaking of the Spark, it hit me a surprise atti mode recently and almost caused it to crash (this is what happened).

 Now for the benefits, yep there’s actually some good ones!